TBT8A10/Research/README.md

 * vbmeta (start=57344 count=2048)

 However, we can patch uboot to allow us to dump up to 4 GB of the eMMC:
-1. Grab uboot.img from firmware or dump uboot from device
+1. Grab `uboot.img` from firmware or dump uboot from device
-2. Unpack uboot.img with imgRePackerRK
+2. Unpack `uboot.img` with imgRePackerRK
-3. Open uboot.bin with an hex editor and search for "81 00 01 8B 24 00 02 8B 9F 40 40 F1 49 01 00 54"
+3. Open `uboot.bin` with an hex editor and search for `81 00 01 8B 24 00 02 8B 9F 40 40 F1 49 01 00 54`
-4. Replace "40 40" with "00 60" and save it
+4. Replace `40 40` with `00 60` and save it
-5. Repack uboot.img & flash it
+5. Repack `uboot.img` & flash it

 To dump, use **AndroidTool_Release_v2.38** as newer versions don't allow to dump after 32 MB.
 Now we can dump these partitions in addition to the previous ones: